 - requiring suppliers to the provide information to consumers on the best alternative deals available to them.

 We have amended the Warm Homes and Energy Conservation Act 2000 (WHECA) through the Energy Act 2013 to put in place a new legal framework that requires us to set a new fuel poverty target in secondary legislation.
-This will be supported by a new statutory fuel poverty strategy which we intend to consult on in the spring.

 Who we’re consulting